 Trevor Hoffman made brief career stops with the Cincinnati Reds and Florida Marlins before being traded to the San Diego Padres, where he became the best pitcher in franchise history.
-The model of consistency for a reliever, Hoffman recorded 30 or more saves in 14 seasons.
-His nine seasons of 40-plus saves is a record, as was becoming the first pitcher to reach the 500- and 600-save mark.
-Although Hoffman's all-time save record was later surpassed by Mariano Rivera, his career performance was so strong that the National League renamed its Reliever of the Year Award in his honor.
+While Hoffman's all-time save record was later surpassed by Mariano Rivera, his career performance was so strong that the National League renamed its Reliever of the Year Award in his honor.

-While two Trevor Hoffman autographs cards made the list, two other signature cards of note feature Hoffman alongside other top relievers of the 2000s.
+Beyond the two Trevor Hoffman autograph cards that made the list, two other signature cards of note feature Hoffman alongside other top relievers of the 2000s.
 In 2006 Ultimate Collection, he was paired with Joe Nathan and Jonathan Papelbon, while Hoffman is combined with Papelbon and Eric Gagne in 2006 SP Authentic.

 Trevor Hoffman's early appearances and minor league cards offer collectors some of the most budget-friendly options for a Hall of Fame member.
 Card placement was determined mainly by value, hobby relevance and card design.

 Top 10 Trevor Hoffman Baseball Cards

 Click on the card titles or images to shop for specific cards on eBay.
 Linked sets in the descriptions go straight to product profiles.